Exhibit Reception: “Voices of Conscience: Peace Witness in the Great War”

 The exhibit, which explores the experiences of conscientious objectors during World War I, comes from the Kaufman Museum in North Newton, Kansas, and the World War I Museum in Kansas City, Missouri.

-The exhibit is tentatively scheduled to come to Goshen in Feb.
-11 through April 8, 2018.
+The exhibit is scheduled to come to Goshen in Feb.
+16 through April 8, 2018.

 Organizers will supplement it with additional programming, including a lecture and a one-man performance, to educate audiences about pacifism in World War I and more broadly to raise questions about personal, religious and civic values during times of national mobilization.